minqiaowang/hybrid-adg/prepare-op-database/prepare-op-database.md

 SQL>
 ```

-8. Verify the keystore, you can see the wallet is openned by password
+8. Verify the keystore, you can see the wallet is openned by password.

 ```
 SQL> select * from v$encryption_wallet;